ORTHOPEDICS101.Com

 A herniated disk is sometimes called a slipped disk or a ruptured disk.
 A herniated disk, which can occur in any part of the spine, most often occurs in the lower back.
 Depending on where the herniated disk is, it can result in pain, numbness or weakness in an arm or a leg.
 Many people have no symptoms from a herniated disk.

-Pneumothorax - Symptoms and causes - Mayo Clinic
+Brain aneurysm - Symptoms and causes - Mayo Clinic

 * Latest Orthopedics 101 News